ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 1. Install the Nuget packages ProjectExtensions.Azure.ServiceBus.Core and your specific IoC container (e.g. ProjectExtensions.Azure.ServiceBus.IOC.CastleWindsor for Castle Windsor) instead of ProjectExtensions.Azure.ServiceBus
-2. Use this initialization code at the beginning of your method or in your BootStrapper.
+2. Use the following initialization code at the beginning of your method or in your BootStrapper.  _The code examples shown below are for Castle Windsor.
+Code for other containers follows the same pattern._

 You will need a couple of using declarations:

-_The code examples shown below are for Castle Windsor.
-Code for other containers follows the same pattern._

 ```csharp
 using ProjectExtensions.Azure.ServiceBus;